apache/incubator-ponymail-site/source/markdown/docs/INSTALLING.md

 To enable these headers, set `full_headers` to `true` in the `site/api/lib/config.lua` file.

 ### Lastly, a note about Message-ID (MID) generators
+The default MID generator is called 'medium' and digests the message body, timestamp and list-ID to generate the MID.
+There is also a 'short' that only digests the body, and a 'full' that uses the entire message as a bytestring to generate an ID.
+Medium is recommended for most setups (especially clustered setups), while full can be used for single-machine setups.
+N.B.
+At present, all the generators have issues, see (#176 #177 #178)
 Please see [this paragraph](archiving.html#usingtherightidgenerator) about document ID generators.